noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 “However, I knew that Lili was feeling guilty about me.
 So, I thought that if returning my voice would make Lilia feel a little bit better, then I should not say anything and just wait.
-So, if Lili had obtained the Fruit of the World Tree, I was going to take it with open arms.]
+So, if Lili had obtained the Fruit of the World Tree, I was going to take it with open arms.”

 [...Sieg.]